How to Make Soap at

 HOW TO MAKE SOAP - HOW TO PERFUME SOAP

-When making soap, make sure that you
+When making soap, make

 add scented oils at the end of the soap making